 Okay — so what do these profiles have in common?

-First of all, they don’t have to include custom logos and super amazing graphics… they can be pretty basic.
+First, they don’t have to include custom logos and super amazing graphics… they can be pretty basic.
 The things that these profiles all have — and that YOU should include! — is…

 - Bio — Who are you?
 All of the above profiles answer that question quickly and clearly.
-Tell people that you’re a real estate agent and tell them where you operate!
+Tell people that you’re a real estate agent, and tell them where you operate!

 - Credibility — The above profiles also build credibility.
 Are you a top 1% real estate agent?
 Have you won awards?
 How many people have you helped sell their homes?
 Try to build some credibility by using those stats in your bio!